Azure/iot-edge-modbus/doc/sample_modbus.md

 the device.
 You should be able to use the
 [Azure IoT Hub Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) or the [IoT Hub Explorer](https://github.com/Azure/azure-iot-sdks/tree/master/tools/iothub-explorer) to craft and send JSON messages that are handled and passed on to the Modbus device by the Modbus module.
-For example, sending the following JSON messages to the device via IoT Hub will write value 9999 to the Holding Register 1:
+For example, sending the following JSON message to the device via IoT Hub will write value 9999 to the Holding Register 1:

   * Set the value of the Holding Register #1 to 9999.